ultrapabs/runlogr/README.md

 - [x] Create accounts
 - [x] Create sessions (log in)
-- [ ] Create blogs, running logs, and comments
+- [x] Create/view/edit blogs and running logs
 - [ ] Import/export running log data to CSV
 - [ ] Add shoes to logs, track mileage on shoes
-- [ ] View blogs, running logs, and comments
+- [ ] Create/delete comments on blogs and logs
 - [ ] Follow/unfollow other users
 - [ ] View a feed of followed users and their blogs/logs
 - [ ] Search for users by username